 But they did not give any address.
 They only used a hotel to describe the company.
 They said anyone interested in the job should come to Ikotun Egbe.
 The following day, I went there and I saw the hotel which they used as description.

 "When I got to the hotel, four men who were in black suits were standing by a car.
 And they asked me to board the car so that they would take me to the company.
 I did not suspect anything.
 They drove me to Badagry.
 They stopped the car and we used a boat for sometime and then we entered into one expansive compound.

 Demand for sex

-When I was waiting for an interview, which of course, never came, , one hefty man in red panties came to me with other men standing around me and announced to my surprise that I should remove my underwear so that he would made love with me.
+When I was waiting for an interview, which of course, never came, , one hefty man in red panties came to me with other men standing around me and announced to my surprise that I should remove my underwear so that he would have sex with me.